SPADAKI/AnalogClock/README.md

 A thinking on how Querying a data can change the way things work on browser and how to run program on browser multi-event independent transition.
-Great explaination by Morten Rand-Hendriksen on Lynda.com under the course title "Java Script Essential Traing"
+Great explaination by Morten Rand-Hendriksen on Lynda.com under the course title "Java Script Essential Training"